grpc/grpc-dotnet/examples/README.md

 * *common.proto* contains a common `Name` message type.
 * *greet.proto* has a service definition.
 It imports *common.proto* and uses the `Name` message.

-The `Name` .NET type generated from *common.proto* and is shared throughout the project:
+The `Name` .NET type is generated from *common.proto* in the common project and is shared throughout the solution:

 * *Common.csproj* uses Grpc.Tools to generate messages contained in *common.proto*.
 * *Client.csproj* uses Grpc.Tools to generate the gRPC client for *greet.proto*.
 There is no `<Protobuf>` reference for *common.proto* because we don't want its messages generated in this project.
 Instead the .NET types for its messages are referenced from the common project.